It doesn’t get more simple or sustainable than an off-grid hut.

 You can find a large list of many hut builders across the UK, nicely split up into regional areas, for you to explore and contact.

-Where to find off grid huts getaway holiday UK?
+Where to find off grid shepherds hut holiday UK?

 If you’re toying with the idea of going off-grid or would like to learn more about the process and how you’d go about it, then book yourself in for a shepherd’s hut holiday weekend away to an off-grid hut where you can have a first hand experience.